-Head of unit: Prof. Jan Jacobs
+Head of unit: Prof. Liselotte Hardy

 The UTB is involved in capacity building and operational research programs in low-resource settings addressing laboratory quality, clinical bacteriology and development and implementation of adapted diagnostics.